ahamidi/haigo/README.md

 YeSQL for Mongo on Go

 ### Overview
-Haigo lets you write and use standard MongoDB queries, easily.
+Haigo lets you write and use standard MongoDB queries directly from within your Go application.

 ### TODO